saif-ellafi/foundryvtt-minimal-ui/README.md

 ## Customization
 * Default settings target a balance between gaining space and functionality
-* Colors of borders and shadows and their strength customizable
+* Colors of borders and shadows and their strength customizable across all Foundry VTT
-* Position of elements in the UI can be modified
+* Check the settings to customize your experience!

 ## By JeansenVaars
 ![JVLogo](logo-small-black.png)